healeycodes/healeycodes.com/posts/profiling-and-optimizing-an-interpreter.md

 The list of `eval_*` calls are expected. `eval_call` handles *nodots* function calls and `eval_term` handles addition and subtraction.
 The benchmark program does both these things in abundance.
 But two lines here stand out: `lexer.py:253(__eq__)` and `tree.py:58(meta)`.
 These function calls are from library code (*nodots* uses the [Lark](https://github.com/lark-parser/lark) parsing toolkit).

 *nodots* recurses on the parse tree that Lark creates.
-However, as we'll soon discover, these Tree/Token objects are generic and flexible (so that the library is useful and widely applicable) but aren't perfectly tuned for performance.
+However, as we'll soon discover, these Tree/Token objects that Lark creates are generic and flexible (so that the library is useful and widely applicable) but aren't perfectly tuned for performance.

 In Python, [\_\_eq\_\_](https://docs.python.org/3/reference/datamodel.html#object.__eq__) is a “rich comparison” method.
 It's called when two objects are compared with `==`.
 If we look at [lexer.py:253(\_\_eq\_\_)](https://github.com/lark-parser/lark/blob/f3d79040e2ff59e11661e7b43f593f1334951205/lark/lexer.py#L253), we can see the Lark code that's being called **over one million times** during our benchmark: